Swadhin Kumar Sarkar: Early life

 Sarkar was born to Dwijinder Nath Sarkar.
 He hails from the village Sarkartola in Malda district of West Bengal.
 He graduated with a Bachelor of Science degree in biology from Bangabasi College in 1981.

 Political career

-In the 2016 West Bengal Legislative Assembly election, Sarkar defeated his nearest rival Azizul Haque of Indian National Congress by 4,497, thus becoming one of three MLA of Bharatiya Janata Party to be elected in West Bengal Legislative Assembly.
+In the 2016 West Bengal Legislative Assembly election, Sarkar defeated his nearest rival Azizul Haque of Indian National Congress by 4,497, thus becoming one of three MLAs of Bharatiya Janata Party to be elected in West Bengal Legislative Assembly.